assets/img/profile.jpg

 University of Wisconsin - Madison

 I double majored in Mechanical Engineering and Computer Science.
-Following my freshman year, I joined the Simulation-Based Engineering Laboratory, led by Prof. Dan Negrut, where I helped develop the simulation engine Chrono.
-I also served as a member and president of Wisconsin Autonomous, a student organization that competed in the SAE AutoDrive Challenge, a three-year competition to develop a self-driving car.
+I spent most of my time in the Simulation-Based Engineering Laboratory, led by Prof. Dan Negrut, and as president of Wisconsin Autonomous.

 selected publications